 Pinning an App

-You can pin an app, which will set it’s ID as a default argument to all app commands.
+You can pin an app, which will set its ID as a default argument to all app commands.
 This is helpful to avoid having to pass -a to each command.

 Each example below assumes you have run nuon apps select first.